Bubblin-Superbooks/viva-voce-in-physiology/interim/tmp/content.md

 Ans.
 Eosinophelia:- Increase in the number of eosinophils.
 Causes are- Allergic conditions like bronchial asthma
 Parasitic infestations e.g. worms
 Skin diseases
 Eosinopenia:- Decrease in the number of eosinophils.
 Causes are:- Just after the injection of ACTH or corticosteroids Cushing syndrome

-######Que.4.
+###### Que.4.
 Explain the clinical significance of Absolute Eosinophil Count.

 Ans.
-The absolute count helps in diagnosing the various conditions associated with a rise in eosinophil count [allergic conditions like bronchial asthma, parasitic infections associated with intestinal worms like hook worms, tape worms, round worms]
+The absolute count helps in diagnosing the conditions associated with a rise in eosinophil count.
+Examples: Allergic conditions like bronchial asthma, parasitic infections associated with intestinal worms like hook worm, tape worm, round worm.

-######Que.5.
+###### Que.5.
 What happens to eosinophil count in allergic conditions?

 Ans.
 The eosinophil count gets raised in the allergic conditions.

-######Que.6.
+###### Que.6.
 Name some common allergy stages where the eosinophil count is high.

 Ans.
 Bronchial asthma, skin diseases like urticaria, eczema and food sensitivity etc.

 #### RETICULOCYTE COUNT:-

-######Que.1.
+###### Que.1.
 What are the normal values of reticulocytes?

 Ans.
 Adults and children:
 0.2-2% [average 1%]